Visual Aspects of Gaussian Periods and Analogues: Observations and Generalizations: Class Field Theory Perspective

 \begin{remark} It is common to abuse notation for the function $j$ by allowing elliptic curves as inputs rather than elements of the upper half-plane.
 That is, if $E$ is an elliptic curve which is isomorphic to $\C/\Lambda$ for some lattice $\Lambda \subset \C$, then we understand $j(E)$ to mean $j(\tau)$, where $\Lambda = \Z + \Z\tau$ with $\tau$ in the upper half-plane.
 In this way, we can write the result of the theorem above as saying that $K[1] = K(j(E))$, where $E$ is any elliptic curve with CM by $K$. \end{remark}

-Since we can now construct the Hilbert class fields of quadratic imaginary fields, we would now like to construct abelian extensions that allow ramification at certain primes.
-To that end, we require the following definitions.
+We are now able to construct the Hilbert class fields of quadratic imaginary fields.
+However, to construct abelian extensions that allow ramification at certain primes, we require the following definitions.